ajbondmk/IntelligentNavigationOfTextBasedGames/README.md

 ## Generating Games

+To generate a single game, run a command matching the following format:

+`tw-make tw-coin_collector --level {level} --output tw_games/`

 To generate a set of games, run a command matching the following format:

 `for i in $(seq 1 {num_games}); do tw-make tw-coin_collector --level {level} --output tw_games/{folder_name}/; done`